beubi/beubi.rules/sf2.md

 Names of method that returns a property must start with "get..."

 ### Entity properties
-Properties must be in english.
+Properties must be in English.
 No abbreviations are allowed.
 When properties are ManyToOne relations they should match the class name. e.g. "user"
 When properties are OneToMany relations they should match the class name and be in plural. e.g. "attachments"
-When needed, doc block should have the field name in portuguese. e.g. "whoCheckedTheBuilding" ~> "Quem realizou o levantamento?"
+When needed, doc block should have the field name in Portuguese. e.g. "whoCheckedTheBuilding" ~> "Quem realizou o levantamento?"

 Word list